website

 The last bit of bad news is that as we age:

 This is a great question.
-Your size, body composition, height, weight, gender, and how active you are, all drive how much protein you need (Specific daily intake requirement).
+Your size, body composition, height, weight, gender, and level of physical activity all affect how much Protein you need (Specific daily intake requirement).

 What the Americans say:

-Dietary guidelines for Americans indicate the need for 10-35% of your daily calories in the form of protein.
-The more active you are, the more calories you need but the percentage should stay in the same range.
+Dietary guidelines for Americans recommend 10-35% of your daily calories from Protein.
+The more active you are, the more calories you need, but the percentage should stay in the same range.
+The new US dietary guidelines recommend 1.2-1.6 g of Protein per kg of body weight, with an emphasis on high-quality Protein.

 Australian RDI